 Healthy Eating: How to Determine if It’s Actually a Better Goal or Resolution

 Every year we are inundated with everyone’s Resolutions at New Years.
+Mine are boringly like everyone else’s, I’m afraid: Eat better, Workout more, Spend less, Save more, Spend more time with kids, Have more date nights, etc, infiniti.
 According to Statistic Brain, the #1 Resolution is losing weight/healthy eating.
 I’ll tell ya, I’ve seen loads of documentaries about our food system, and I’m all about healthy eating (the whole food type-not the processed type that says ‘natural’ or ‘light’ on the label.)
 But the thing is, many of us just make this resolution when really we should know first if we should actually be using a resolution or setting a goal.
+Say what?
+Seriously–sometimes you do better making a rigid structured goal, but sometimes you do better with just a resolution.

 Go HERE to get some better parameters on the REAL difference between goals and resolutions.